Beginning July 1, ASN to MSN admissions are suspended indefinitely.

 MSN and PMC Admissions Requirements

-The application opens on August 15 for the following fall.
+The application is now open for fall 2022.
 Faculty begin reviewing MSN and PMC applications on October 15, after which admissions are on a rolling basis.
 There is no published deadline; however, programs are very competitive and have a limited number of spaces for incoming students.
 Applicants who meet the October 15 priority review date have a greater probability of being admitted.
 In order to be considered in the October 15 priority review group, the application must be completed (not just submitted) prior to 11:59 PM EST on October 15.

 School of Nursing applications are self-managed.
 We do not routinely contact applicants regarding missing application materials.
 After submission of the application, applicants are responsible for monitoring the checklist on their application status page for missing transcripts, references and the like.